Child work in Indigenous American cultures: International Labour Organization recognition of child work vs. child labour

 The International Labour Organization recognizes the importance of child work in various cultures.
 In most Indigenous communities, work is a source of pride for both adults and children.
 Because of different cultural views involving labor, the International Labour Organization (ILO) developed a series of culturally sensitive mandates including Conventions No. 169, 107, 138, and 182 to protect indigenous culture, traditions, and identities.
 Conventions No. 138 and 182 lead in the fight against child labour, while No. 107 and 169 promote the right of indigenous and tribal peoples and protect their right to define their own developmental priorities.

 The ILO recognizes these changes are necessary to respect the culture and traditions of other communities while also looking after the welfare of children.
 In many Indigenous communities, parenting includes teaching children to learn important life lessons through the act of work and through participation in daily life.

 Working is seen as a learning process preparing children for the tasks they will have to do as an adult.
-It is a belief that the family's and child’s well-being and survival is a shared responsibility between members of the whole family.
+It is a belief that the family's and child's well-being and survival is a shared responsibility between members of the whole family.
 They also see work as an intrinsic part of their child's developmental process.
 While these attitudes toward child work remain, many children and parents from indigenous communities still highly value education.
 ILO wants to include these communities in the fight against exploitative child labor while being sensitive to their traditions and values.

-The United Nations declared 2021 as the International Year for the Elimination of Child Labour.